maeddes/hft-23-winter/README.md

 ### Student Questions

-- Would an nginx serve a vertical or horizontal middleware component?
+- Would an nginx serve as a vertical or horizontal middleware component?

 # 2023-10-13 Container Intro